Child therapy based in Morris & Sussex Counties, NJ | Virtual therapy across New Jersey

 Therapies Offered at Yellow Table

-Also known as PCIT, is an evidence-based therapy that targets disruptive behaviors in children ages 2-7.
-I coach parents in how to use play therapy skills to improve following directions, communication, emotion regulation, and social skills.
+PCIT is an evidence-based therapy that targets disruptive behaviors in children ages 0-7.
+I coach parents in how to use play therapy skills to improve cooperation, emotion regulation, communication, and social skills.

 Also known as CBT, targets unhelpful thoughts and behaviors to improve mood, increase assertiveness, and promote long-term change.
 CBT is a gold standard I use to address anxiety and depression in adolescents and young adults.